 - Be U.S. citizens, born or naturalized, U.S. nationals, or lawful permanent residents

-- Be enrolled or accepted for enrollment in a professional nursing degree program at an accredited school of nursing in a state, the District of Columbia, or a U.S. territory
+- Be enrolled or accepted for enrollment as a full-time student in an accredited nursing degree program in clinical nursing in a state, the District of Columbia, or a U.S. territory

 - Submit a complete application

-Entry-level health professionals eligible to receive funding through the career pathways set-aside include but are not limited to certified nursing assistants, home health aides, medical assistants, and licensed practical nurses.
+Entry-level health professionals eligible to receive funding through the career pathways set-aside include but are not limited to certified nursing assistants; community health workers; home, school, and mental/behavioral health aides, school health aides, home health aides, medical assistants, licensed practical nurses, and other entry-level health professionals.

 What This Program Funds